Reconstructive Breast Surgery

 The Importance of a Personal Touch

-While patient education is crucial, no woman who comes to Christine Fisher MD for reconstructive breast surgery should feel like she has to know all of the technical details available on this site in order to make an informed decision.
+While patient education is crucial, no woman who comes to Austin Plastic & Reconstructive Surgery for reconstructive breast surgery should feel like she has to know all of the technical details available on this site in order to make an informed decision.
 Dr. Fisher uses every consultation as an opportunity to not just learn more about each patient as an individual, but also to answer her patients' unique questions to better meet their specific needs and wants.

 This two-way exchange of information allows her as the surgeon and you as the patient to build trust and a relationship vital to successful reconstructive breast surgery.